cyrilwanner/next-optimized-images/README.md

 The options specified here are the **default** values.

-So if the are good enough for your use-case, you don't have to specify them to have a shorter and cleaner `next.config.js` file.
+So if they are good enough for your use-case, you don't have to specify them to have a shorter and cleaner `next.config.js` file.

 ```javascript
 // next.config.js